Koenkk/zigbee2mqtt.io/docs/devices/Z3-1BRL.md

 <!-- Notes END: Do not edit below this line -->

+## Notes

+### Enter pairing mode
+Enter pairing mode by quickly double tapping the dimmer button.

+### Factory reset
+If the dimmer was previously paired to another hub, you will need to factory reset it using the following procedure:

+1. Quickly tap the dimmer button 3x
+2. On the third tap, continue holding until the LED begins to blink
+3. Quickly tap the dimmer button 3 more times

+See this [configuration guide](https://www.lutron.com/TechnicalDocumentLibrary/0301916_Aurora_Advanced_Install_Guide.pdf#page=7) for more information.

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).